LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 such as UTF-8.

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
-Standards are not perfect and there isn't always a consensus on what should be the correct test results.
-Common causes of failure are corner cases in arithmetic operations.
+Standards are not perfect and there isn't always a community consensus on what should be the correct test results.
+Common causes of failure are corner cases in arithmetic operations where several compilers provide non-conforming but otherwise valid results.
 Moreover, some Prolog compilers provide a strict ISO mode that may result in different test results.
 This strict mode, when made available, is usually only used if it's the default when starting Logtalk.

 To find if the tests are run in strict ISO mode (`iso_strict`) or in lax ISO mode (`iso_lax`), check the value of the read-only flag `prolog_conformance`